joshuacarmack/joshuacarmack.com/content/posts/200-sports-photos/index.md

 ![Spreadsheet of player IDs](playerid-sheet.png)

 The Team ID is a 2 digit ID just starting at 1 and each team has an ID.
 The player ID is just an incremented unique ID for each kid plus a few spare cards in case there were late additions.
+There is also a row for just the team name that I use for the team photo

 The data shown here is some made up names but you get the idea.